MJR009/BP_Jabukod/README.md

 This project uses the <b>GNU General Public License v3.0</b>.
 The only copyrighted dependency of this project is ANTLR4 parser generator, which uses the 'BSD 3-Clause "New" or "Revised" License'.
-This license is preserved in `/project/cmake/LICENSE.txt` of this repository, as the subdirectory also contains CMake files taken over from ANTLR4 for guaranteing correct functionality and interoperability.
+This original license and copyright notice is preserved in `/project/cmake/LICENSE.txt` of this repository, as the subdirectory also contains CMake files taken over from ANTLR4 for guaranteing correct functionality and interoperability.

 According to: <br/>